 - Stitches will be placed in your skin to keep the catheter in place.
 A bandage will be placed over the area.
 The catheter will be connected to a container to collect the CSF.
 The drain will stay in place approximately 5 days, or until your symptoms improve.
 It will be removed before you leave the hospital.

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be taken to a hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

-- You have a cold or the flu.
+- You have a fever, a cold, or the flu.

 - You have questions or concerns about your procedure.

-- You may get a headache that gets worse when you sit or stand.
+You may get a headache that gets worse when you sit or stand.
 There may be damage to your nerves or spine.
 You could have bleeding into your brain or spinal column and you may need surgery to treat it.
-You may get an infection at the incision site or a more serious infection, such as meningitis (inflammation of the lining around the brain and spinal cord.
-Your brain could herniate (drop downward), which can lead to severe brain damage and be life-threatening.
+You may get an infection at the incision site or a more serious infection, such as meningitis (inflammation of the lining around the brain and spinal cord).
+Your brain could drop downward.
+This can lead to severe brain damage and be life-threatening.